ucsb-cs24-s18/ucsb-cs24-s18.github.io/_info/policies.md

 # Course Policies<a name="policy"></a>

+## Makeups for exams

+* Makeups on exams will only be given if there is an emergency situation that you could not predict or avoid including but not limited to major illness

+* No makeups will be given if you have a conflict with any of the exams for this course.
+Please check for conflicts with the final!

 ## Disabled Students Program (DSP)
 UCSB provides academic accommodations to students with disabilities.
 Students with disabilities are responsible for ensuring that the Disabled Students Program (DSP) is aware of their disabilities and for providing DSP with appropriate documentation.
 DSP is located at 2120 Student Resource Building and serves as the campus liaison regarding issues and regulations related to students with disabilities.
 The